zmknox/zmknox.github.io/_posts/2021-08-21-building-a-donation-tracker-widget.md

 Every year, coinciding with [Childhood Cancer Awareness month](https://www.stjude.org/get-involved/other-ways/childhood-cancer-awareness-month.html), the [Relay FM](https://relay.fm) podcast network does a "[Podcastathon](https://youtu.be/UEuktMKaEq0)" to raise funds for [St. Jude Children's Research Hospital](https://stjude.org/).
 (You can donate now at [stjude.org/relay](https://stjude.org/relay)!)

 With many donation milestones and incentives along the way to their goal, many community members are stepping up to make donation trackers.
-My friend Matt VanOrmer made a [special command for his FeedbackBot](/resources/donation-widget/feedbackbot.jpg) in the Relay FM Members Discord and [an iOS widget in Python using Pyto](https://www.peerreviewed.io/blog/2021/8/20/a-home-screen-widget-for-relay-fms-annual-st-jude-fundraiser) and .
+My friend Matt VanOrmer made a [special command for his FeedbackBot](/resources/donation-widget/feedbackbot.jpg) in the Relay FM Members Discord and [an iOS widget in Python using Pyto](https://www.peerreviewed.io/blog/2021/8/20/a-home-screen-widget-for-relay-fms-annual-st-jude-fundraiser).
 I decided to take on the challenge of making my own version of Matt's widget using JavaScript with [Scriptable](https://scriptable.app/).
 Scriptable allows us to build real iOS user interfaces, including widgets, by writing JavaScript directly on device, and seems like the perfect tool for this job.

 Let's get started.